The 20 Best College Campuses In The US

 Whitman's Walla Walla, Washington campus doubles as an outdoor art museum, with over 20 sculptures located around the school.

-The school is centered around a main quad, and was included on the Princeton Review list of Easiest Campus to Get Around and Best Library.
+The school is centered around a main quad, and was included on the Princeton Review list of Easiest Campus to Get Around.

 Source: The Princeton Review.
 To learn more about our methodology, click here.